-West Coast style is a specific type of beer that originated on the West Coast of the United States, particularly in California.
-It is known for its distinct hop-forward flavor profile and higher content compared to other beer styles.
+West Coast style beer is a specific type of beer that originated on the West Coast of the United States, particularly in California.
+It is known for its distinct hop-forward flavor profile and higher alcohol content compared to other beer styles.
 The term “West Coast style” is often used to describe a certain category of American IPAs, which are characterized by their intense hop bitterness and aroma.

-One of the defining features of West Coast style beer is the significant use of during the process.
+One of the defining features of West Coast style beer is the significant use of hops during the brewing process.
 In fact, West Coast IPAs typically use almost double the amount of hops compared to other American IPAs.
 This results in a bold and aggressive hop bitterness that is prominent on the palate.
 The hops used in West Coast style beer often impart flavors and aromas of citrus, pine, and floral notes.

 The alcohol content of West Coast style beer is also typically higher, ranging from around 6.5% to 7.5% ABV.
 This higher alcohol content adds to the overall intensity and complexity of the beer.
 It provides a stronger backbone to support the intense hop flavors and contributes to a slightly warming sensation as you drink it.

 When tasting a West Coast style beer, you can expect a strong hop bitterness that lingers on the palate.
 The initial sip often reveals a burst of citrus and pine flavors, followed by a resinous and floral character.
-The presence in West Coast style beers is usually minimal, allowing the hops to take center stage.
+The malt presence in West Coast style beers is usually minimal, allowing the hops to take center stage.

 In my personal experience, I have found that West Coast style beers are incredibly refreshing and satisfying.
-The bold hop flavors and higher alcohol content make them perfect for hop enthusiasts who enjoy a more intense and beer experience.
+The bold hop flavors and higher alcohol content make them perfect for hop enthusiasts who enjoy a more intense and bitter beer experience.
 The strong emphasis on hops in West Coast style beer also pairs well with spicy and savory foods, cutting through the richness and adding a burst of flavor.

 It's important to note that West Coast style beer is actually a subcategory of American IPAs.
 While American IPAs encompass a wide range of hop-forward beers, West Coast style beers have their own distinct characteristics that set them apart.
 They are often referred to as “West Coast” to highlight their origin and unique flavor profile.

 West Coast style beer is a hop-forward beer style that originated on the West Coast of the United States.
 It is characterized by its intense hop bitterness, higher alcohol content, and flavors of citrus, pine, and floral notes.
-This style of beer is beloved by hop enthusiasts for its bold and refreshing taste, and it has become a staple in the world.
+This style of beer is beloved by hop enthusiasts for its bold and refreshing taste, and it has become a staple in the craft beer world.